-- Improve the health and wellbeing of the local population - Improve and Support sustainability of our GP practices. - Support people to stay well, lead healthier lifestyles and live independently - Expand on our CRT unit support within the community.
-Working collaboratively. - Specifically work with our Carers on community based projects - Reduce health inequalities - Deliver the Clinical Futures Strategy in primary and community care. - Care closer to home - Provide more easily accessible "place based" health and social care or Provide more joined up services in community settings - Ensure that services have the flexibility to meet individual needs - Improve access to specialist expertise - Provide a positive experience for patients and carers - Ensure a supportive working environment and career development opportunities for our staff
+- Improve the health and wellbeing of the local population - Improve/support sustainability - Expand on our CRT unit support within the community. - Support people to stay well, lead healthier lifestyles and live independently Working collaboratively. - Reduce health inequalities - Deliver the Clinical Futures Strategy in primary and community care. - Care closer to home - Provide more easily accessible "place based" health and social care or Provide more joined up services in community settings - Ensure that services have the flexibility to meet individual needs - Improve access to specialist expertise - Provide a positive experience for patients and carers - Ensure a supportive working environment and career development opportunities for our staff